Pipe Dimensions: NPS, Schedules, Bore Types, and Ends

-Pipe Dimensions
+Pipe Dimensions and Standards

-The North American standard for pipe sizes is defined by a non-dimensional number known as NPS (Nominal Pipe Size).
-It’s important to understand that for NPS sizes ranging from 1/8 inch to 12 inches, there is a difference between the NPS value and the actual outside diameter (OD) of the pipe.
+Nominal Pipe Size (NPS): The North American standard for pipe sizes is defined by a non-dimensional number known as NPS.
+It’s important to understand that for NPS sizes ranging from 1/8 inch to 12 inches, there is a difference between the NPS value and the pipe’s actual outside diameter (OD).
 For example, a pipe with an NPS of 12 inches has an actual OD of 12.75 inches.
 This discrepancy exists because the NPS values were originally established to ensure a consistent inside diameter.
 However, for NPS sizes of 14 inches and larger, the NPS value corresponds directly to the actual outside diameter of the pipe.

-This is the European and international equivalent of NPS, with sizes measured in millimeters.
+Nominal Diameter (DN): This is the European and international equivalent of NPS, with sizes measured in millimeters.
 DN denotes the nominal diameter for various pipes and fittings, ensuring they can be interconnected.

-This refers to the actual external measurement of the pipe, which remains consistent for a given NPS size, irrespective of the pipe’s wall thickness.
+Outer Diameter (OD): This refers to the actual external measurement of the pipe, which remains consistent for a given NPS size, irrespective of the pipe’s wall thickness.

-The pipe schedule (Sch.) is an important factor in determining pipe dimensions.
-As the schedule number increases, the wall thickness also increases, which consequently reduces the inside diameter (ID) of the pipe.
+Wall Thickness (WT): The pipe schedule (Sch.) is an important factor in determining pipe dimensions.
+As the schedule number increases, wall thickness also increases, thereby reducing the pipe’s inside diameter (ID).
 Thicker walls enhance the pipe’s strength and its ability to withstand internal pressures.
-Commonly used schedules include SCH 40 and SCH 80, which are popular in various industries because they can handle typical pressure levels.
-Pipe manufacturers are permitted a fabrication mill tolerance of 12.5% for wall thickness.
-Piping professionals may specify pipe dimensions in several formats, such as “pipe outside diameter × wall thickness” (for example, Φ 88.9 mm x 5.49 mm) or simply as “NPS x Schedule” (for example, NPS 3 inch x Sch 40).
+Commonly used schedules include SCH 40 and SCH 80, which are popular across various industries for handling typical pressure levels.
+Pipe manufacturers are permitted a 12.5% fabrication mill tolerance on wall thickness.

-Small-Bore vs. Large-Bore Pipes:
+Small-Bore vs. Large-Bore Pipes

 Pipes are also categorized by their bore size: